rachelcdavies/reveal-md-presentations/presentations/slides/Bristol-JS-intro-hooks.md

 # Introduction to
 # React Hooks

-#### @rachelcdavies @tes_engineering
+## Rachel Davies
 ![Tes Logo](images/tes_logo.jpg)

 Notes:
 Hooks were added to React last year.
 If you haven’t tried them out yet, this talk aims to give an introduction with some examples.
 We’ll also cover some factors to consider in using them and some examples of how to write tests for code using Hooks.

 ---

 ## A bit about me

 * Full-stack software engineer
-* Work remotely from home in Bath
+* Work remotely for Tes
-* XP/TDD fan since 2000
+* Busy writing Python nowadays

 Notes:
-I started coding 30 years ago before the web and Javascript existed.
-I spent time coding in Ada, C, C++, Java and Ruby.
-Relatively new to JavaScript.
-20 years ago I was an early adopter of eXtreme Programming an Agile software development approach.
-After some years consulting, I made a shift back to coding. so I could stop commuting to London.
-Moved to Bath before Xmas and work from home for Tes.

 ---

 ## A bit about Tes

 * Digital education company
+    * support and connect teachers and schools worldwide
+* 50+ full-stack engineers in 10 teams
+    * Remote-first culture
     * 200+ Javascript micro-services Node/React
-* 50+ full-stack engineers in 12 product squads
-* Remote-first culture

-Notes: We support and connect teachers and schools worldwide, helping them to improve children's lives through education
+Notes:

 ---